Remembering when an 18-year-old Messi terrorised Mourinho’s Chelsea

-After the Blues lost the first leg in Spain 2-1, the headlines were dominated by Jose Mourinho’s allegations that Frank Rijkaard had influenced the second half, in which Didier Drogba was sent off and the visitors conceded twice, by visiting the room of referee Anders Frisk.
+After the Blues lost the first leg in Spain 2-1, the headlines were dominated by Jose Mourinho’s allegations that Frank Rijkaard had influenced the second half, in which Didier Drogba was sent off and the visitors conceded twice, by visiting the dressing room of referee Anders Frisk.

 Chelsea came out on top after winning the second leg 4-2 and Rijkaard had to be restrained as a fracas erupted near the tunnel, while Mourinho has subsequently gone back on his initial suggestions that he saw the Barcelona boss visit Frisk.

 • • • •

 Despite not being named in the matchday squad for those games in 2005, Messi still felt the intense rivalry in the build-up to the rematch.